Ah, Portland. Vegan Food Mecca. What will you come up with next? There's restaurants, food cart pods, and pop-up restaurants!

 I could've closed my eyes and imagined I was right back in one of my beloved British pubs and eating tasty eats in Brighton.
 Adding the capers and the mushy peas threw in a genius one-two punch of sweet and salty flavors into the mix.

-Big ups to Of Roots and Blooms for using eco-friendly sustainable disposables.
+Big ups to Of Roots and Blooms for aiming for zero waste by using eco-friendly sustainable disposables.
 I love to see people give a darn about our planet.
-I eat out a lot (all the time) and earth-friendly products make me very pleasantly surprised to see.
-Well done.
+I eat out a lot (all the time) and earth-friendly products make me pleasantly surprised to see.